-Youth workers work on helping and empowering young people, the environment, and society to change for the better - supporting the development of collective actions that stimulate change and transformation.
+...means for youth workers to work on helping and empowering young people, the environment, and society to change for the better - supporting the development of collective and solidarity actions that stimulate change and transformation.
 Youth workers support actions that change policy and practice.
+This area also means to pay attention to the data gathered through online and digital tools.